 Annual maximum loan limits are dependent upon financial aid eligibility, dependency status and grade level (including transfer units).
 A student's status as a dependent or independent is determined by information provided by the student to the US Department of Education on the FAFSA.
 Students who have "no need" (no financial aid need) and who do not qualify for the subsidized Loan may be eligible for the unsubsidized Loan.
 See Annual and Aggregate Loan Limits below.

-Dependent students whose FAFSA is rejected because they did not include parent information may be allowed to borrow up to \$2,000 for the academic year from unsubsidized loan only.
-This is assuming the student is actually eligible to borrow unsubsidized loan (see Direct unsubsidized Loans above).
+Dependent students whose FAFSA is rejected because they did not include parent information may be allowed to borrow from unsubsidized loan only.
+Such students must contact the Financial Aid Office and request instructions directly from the loan specialist.